What is Clinician Burnout?

 Combating clinician burnout requires sustained attention and action at the organizational, state, and national levels.
 Leadership is instrumental in improving the environments within which clinicians practice.
 Leaders in medicine around the country have a responsibility to build a culture that supports clinician well-being by developing and implementing programs that address the drivers of burnout and providing resources to promote resilience and self-care.

 Factors Affecting Clinician Well-Being and Resilience

-The Conceptual Model working group of the Action Collaborative set out to create a model that could be used by individuals and organizations to understand the causes and effects of burnout, identify strategies to prevent and treat burnout and promote well-being, and improve health care delivery and patient outcomes.
+The Conceptual Model working group of the National Academy of Medicine’s Action Collaborative on Clinician Well-Being and Resilience set out to create a model that could be used by individuals and organizations to understand the causes and effects of burnout, identify strategies to prevent and treat burnout and promote well-being, and improve health care delivery and patient outcomes.
 The model below depicts the domains and factors associated with burnout and well-being, and applies them across all health care professions and career stages, including that of the student, and clearly identifies the link between clinician well-being and outcomes for clinicians, patients, and the health system.